His name means: "The One Asked For, Requested"

 "God won't talk to me, and I need to know what to do."

 The excuses kept coming, like one bad penny after another.
 Centuries later they seem so plausible, so familiar, so understandable—at least to us.
 But not to the God who reads our hearts by how we act or fail to act.

 So Saul's life and his rule as king gradually disintegrated.
 His mind became poisoned by jealousy and fear.
 A son and a daughter were estranged from him because of their love for David.
 Paranoia finally drove him to attempt an impossible task—to kill a man God himself was determined to protect.
 In the end, he lost more than a kingdom, forfeiting everything that matters in life—his family, his future, his own integrity.

 Offer Thanks: For all the ways God has spoken during your lifetime.

 Confess: Any tendency to disregard God’s Word and its authority in your life.

 Ask God: To increase your desire to read and pray the Scriptures.

 Today's reading is a brief excerpt from Men of the Bible: A One-Year Devotional Study of Men in Scripture by Ann Spangler and Robert Wolgemuth (Zondervan). © 2010 by Ann Spangler.
 Used with permission.
 All rights reserved.
 Enjoy the complete book by purchasing your own copy at the Bible Gateway Store.
 The book's title must be included when sharing the above content on social media.

-A well-known adage indicates how hard it can be to get things right the first time around, reminding us that "the first pickle is always the hardest to get out of the jar."
+"The first pickle is always the hardest to get out of the jar."